Syd Barrett: Stars and final recordings

-In February 1972, after a few guest spots in Cambridge with ex-Pink Fairies member Twink on drums and Jack Monck on bass using the name The Last Minute Put Together Boogie Band (backing visiting blues musician Eddie "Guitar" Burns and also featuring Henry Cow guitarist Fred Frith), the trio formed a short-lived band called Stars.Though they were initially well received at gigs in the Dandelion coffee bar and the town's Market Square, one of their gigs at the Corn Exchange in Cambridge with MC5 proved to be disastrous.
+In February 1972, after a few guest spots in Cambridge with ex-Pink Fairies member Twink on drums and Jack Monck on bass using the name The Last Minute Put Together Boogie Band (backing visiting blues musician Eddie "Guitar" Burns and also featuring Henry Cow guitarist Fred Frith), the trio formed a short-lived band called Stars.
+Though they were initially well received at gigs in the Dandelion coffee bar and the town's Market Square, one of their gigs at the Corn Exchange in Cambridge with MC5 proved to be disastrous.
 Twink recalled that, a few days after this show, Barrett stopped him on the street, showed him a scathing review of the gig they had played, and quit on the spot.

 Free from his EMI contract on 9 May 1972, Barrett signed a document that ended his association with Pink Floyd, and any financial interest in future recordings.
 He attended an informal jazz and poetry performance by Pete Brown and former Cream bassist Jack Bruce in October 1973.
 Brown arrived at the show late, and saw that Bruce was already onstage, along with "a guitarist I vaguely recognised", playing the Horace Silver tune "Doodlin'".
 Later in the show, Brown read out a poem, which he dedicated to Syd, because, "he's here in Cambridge, and he's one of the best songwriters in the country" when, to his surprise, the guitar player from earlier in the show stood up and said, "No, I'm not".

 By the end of 1973, Barrett had returned to live in London, staying at various hotels and, in December of that year, settling in at Chelsea Cloisters.
 He had little contact with others, apart from his regular visits to his management's offices to collect his royalties, and occasional family visits.

 In August 1974, Jenner persuaded Barrett to return to Abbey Road Studios in hope of recording another album.
 According to John Leckie, who engineered these sessions, even at this point Syd still "looked like he did when he was younger ... long haired".
 The sessions lasted three days and consisted of blues rhythm tracks with tentative and disjointed guitar overdubs.
 Barrett recorded eleven tracks, the only one of which to be titled was "If You Go, Don't Be Slow".
-Once again, Barrett withdrew from the music industry, but this time for good.
+Once again, Barrett withdrew from the music industry, this time for good.
 He sold the rights to his solo albums back to the record label and moved into a London hotel.
 During this period, several attempts to employ him as a record producer (including one by Jamie Reid on behalf of the Sex Pistols, and another by the Damned, who wanted him to produce their second album) were fruitless.